 It is common knowledge that the more advanced a tool is, the more complex learning to make use of it will be and this is the case with both CAD applications.
 SolidWorks comes with a steep learning curve which could take long months to learn.
 But thankfully, there are a plethora of online tutorials and vibrant communities dedicated to its use thereby simplifying the entire learning process.

-CATIA, on the other hand, comes with an even steeper learning curve which will need you to focus all your faculties on to learn to make use of the software application.
+CATIA, on the other hand, comes with an even steeper learning curve that will need you to focus all your faculties on to learn to make use of the software application.
 Sadly, while there are multiple online tutorials available to designers, the materials are by no means as much as SolidWorks’.
 Although the website offers a community for CATIA users, it is definitely as vibrant as the forums on SolidWorks.

 CATIA was built predominantly for industrial use and the average cost for a complete suite of its product is approximately $16,000.
 This puts CATIA near the top of the exclusivity list for CAD software applications.
-It is also important to note that there are no student options for CATIA and students may need to master SolidWorks ecosystem before moving over to CATIAs’.
+It is also important to note that there are no student options for CATIA and students may need to master the SolidWorks ecosystem before moving over to CATIAs’.

 This analysis or overview of both CAD software applications sheds some light on these important facts.
 CATIA is an advanced CAD application built predominantly for industrial use while SolidWorks was developed as a CAD tool for mechanical design and for the student community.
-Lastly, both are powerful applications and choosing either one should depend largely on what project an individual intends to use the chosen CAD software application for.
+Lastly, both are powerful applications and choosing either one should depend largely on what project an individual intends to use the chosen CAD software application.